The Cavalier Daily

 The Cavalier Daily is an independent, student-run daily news organization at the University of Virginia.
 Founded in 1890, under the name College Topics, The Cavalier Daily is Virginia's oldest collegiate daily and the oldest daily newspaper in Charlottesville, Virginia.

-Since the summer of 1996, The Cavalier Daily has been the only daily newspaper at the University, with a print circulation of 7,500 distributed on Grounds and in the surrounding Charlottesville area.
+Since the summer of 1996, The Cavalier Daily has been the only daily newspaper at the university, with a print circulation of 7,500 distributed on Grounds and in the surrounding Charlottesville area.
 The Cavalier Daily also publishes content online and on social media daily with expanded and enhanced content.

 History

 Founding and name

 The Cavalier Daily printed its first issue under the name College Topics on January 15, 1890.
 In 1924, the newspaper increased its publication schedule from twice a week to six times a week, making the paper a daily.
 However, the following year, the paper's off-campus printer suffered a catastrophic fire, and the newspaper alternated between two and three publication days a week until 1940.

 During World War II College Topics struggled for survival as the University of Virginia student population was greatly reduced due to the war effort.
 By 1943, the paper had become a four-page weekly that featured only bulletins.
 After the war, the paper increased its circulation and content, and was renamed The Cavalier Daily on May 4, 1948.

-The admission of women and African-American students to the University of Virginia beginning in the early 1970s changed the face of the paper as well as the university community.
-The increased diversity of the community challenged what is often characterized as the preexisting "good old boy" attitude at both the school and The Cavalier Daily, resulting in a staff that became more motivated and ambitious.
 The first woman member of the Managing Board, Mary Love, was elected business manager in 1973, and the first woman editor-in-chief, Marjorie Leedy, followed in 1976.
 During this time, Managing Board races became highly competitive, and the paper adopted more professional journalistic standards.
 In 1973, a staff split resulted in several unsuccessful candidates for the Managing Board leaving to form The Declaration, a weekly tabloid-format publication that continues to publish.
-In 1976, The Cavalier Daily became the first college publication to receive a Robert F. Kennedy Journalism Award.